Blog / E-invoice, Purchase-to-pay

-The move away from paper invoicing for French organisations is a positive one that will save time and money in comparison to paper-based invoicing.
-The French executive expects that, by the time e-invoicing is mandatory for all organisations in 2020, roughly 95 million invoices will be issued electronically each year, with savings of €710 million per annum.
+The move away from paper invoicing for French organisations is a positive one that will save time and money.
+French executives expect that by the time e-invoicing is mandatory for all organisations in 2020, roughly 95 million invoices will be issued electronically each year, with savings of €710 million.

-Now the move towards electronic invoicing has begun, organisations will now be able to store electronic copies rather than negotiating the impracticalities of storage.
-Those using paper-based invoicing had been required to store 6 years’ worth of invoices before destroying them.
+Once the move towards electronic invoicing has begun, organisations will be able to store electronic rather than paper copies.
+Those using paper-based invoicing have been required to store 6 years’ worth of invoices before destroying them.

-With GDPR enforceable across the European Union from May 2018, the risk of physical information breaches will continue to make paper invoices an undesirable option.
+With GDPR enforceable across the European Union beginning in May 2018, the risk of physical information breaches will continue to make paper invoices an undesirable option.
 Storing electronic copies of invoices is a step in the right direction, but those operating exclusively with electronic invoices will reap the largest rewards.

-Any move away from paper-based invoicing processes will be a positive one, but those wishing to maximise the benefits electronic invoicing should look to use the movement as an opportunity to automate their purchase-to-pay processes, and this could be the next step in the digital revolution.
+The move away from paper-based invoicing processes will be a positive one, and those wishing to maximise the benefits of electronic invoicing should use the movement as an opportunity to automate their purchase-to-pay processes, a logical next step for finance teams.

-Every part of the invoice handling process can be automated by such solutions.
-Instead of accepting invoices in multiple systems and processing these manually, purchase-to-pay automation solutions such as Palette’s can offer electronic invoicing, a centralised portal, an approval workflow, and purchase order matching.
-And of course, Palette’s E-invoicing solutions are in line with all French and European invoicing standards.
+Every part of the invoice handling process is automated.
+Instead of accepting invoices in multiple ERPs and processing them manually, purchase-to-pay automation solutions such as Palette offers invoice processing, automated approval workflows, and PO matching.
+Palette solutions are in line with all French and European invoicing standards.